Specialized municipality status

 Celebrating 20 years as a specialized municipality!

-January 1, 2016 marks the 20th anniversary of Strathcona County being granted the specialized municipality status.
-In recognition of this milestone, Strathcona County will be celebrating by:
+January 1, 2016 marked the 20th anniversary of Strathcona County being granted the specialized municipality status.
+In recognition of this milestone, Strathcona County celebrated by:

 Planting a Legacy Forest

 Dedicating an existing tree stand as a Legacy Forest and pollinator garden.
 This outdoor space is located in Centennial Park.
 This area will include the addition of a few newly planted trees, two new benches for guests to enjoy and a native grass pathway leading to a pollinator garden.

 A Pollinator Habitat is grown to help support and encourage pollinators including bees, butterflies and birds.
 The plantings include perennials that bloom from spring until fall, native plants, trees and shrubs that create a habitat to support these species.
 This also creates a welcoming area for residents to engage and enjoy nature and observe the pollinators at work.

 Bees are the most important pollinator on the planet.
 80% of the plants that humans and livestock consume, rely on bees or other pollinators.
 A full 75% of all the vegetables, fruit, nuts and herbs that we eat are pollinated by bees.
 Worldwide, there is an on-going collapse of bee colonies, and a substantial decline in bumblebee populations, due to habitat loss, pesticide use, and other factors.
 Alberta is fortunate to be home to over 300 different species of bees, including 35 species of native bumblebees.
 We can do our part, by providing bees with pollen and nectar, which they need to survive and complete their life cycle.
 From the smallest pot of flowers on your doorstep, to building a Pollinator Habitat, we can all help support bees and other amazing pollinators.

 Buzz Around the County - Summer Passport Contest